vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 A party should be able to configure the distribution of rewards by specifying the following fields:

 - `window_length` - the number of epochs over which to evaluate the reward metric.
+The value should be limited to 100 epochs.
 - `lock_period` - the number of epochs after distribution to delay [vesting of rewards](./0085-RVST-rewards_vesting.md#vesting-mechanics) by.
 - `distribution_strategy` - enum defining which [distribution strategy](./0056-REWA-rewards_overview.md#distributing-rewards-between-entities) to use.
   - `DISTRIBUTION_STRATEGY_PRO_RATA` - rewards should be distributed among entities [pro-rata](./0056-REWA-rewards_overview.md#distributing-pro-rata) by reward-metric.
   - `DISTRIBUTION_STRATEGY_RANK` - rewards should be distributed among entities [based on their rank](./0056-REWA-rewards_overview.md#distributing-based-on-rank) when ordered by reward-metric.
 - `rank_table` - if the distribution strategy is `DISTRIBUTION_STRATEGY_RANK`, an ordered list dictionaries defining the rank bands and share ratio for each band should be specified.
-Note, the `start_rank` values must be integers and in an ascending order.
+Note, the `start_rank` values must be integers in an ascending order and the table can have strictly no more than 500 rows.

     ```pseudo
         rank_table = [